BOWER HILL VFD HISTORY

 Scott Township's three fire departments, Bower Hill, Glendale and East Carnegie have long worked well together.
 The departments share a common mission and work together to carry it out with mutual respect and cooperation.
 In 2007, that cooperation got even closer as East Carnegie joined in supporting Scott Township EMS.
 The township commissioners passed an ordinance designating STEMS as the sole 911 EMS provider for the township.
 STEMS celebrated its tenth anniversary in 2007.
 The departments also began to hold a joint "Cash Bash" fundraiser to benefit all three departments.
 In 2009, the three departments and the jointly-owned Scott Township EMS officially united in the Scott Township Fire District.
 This organization provides coordination and oversight in operational matters and provides a joint administrative structure for the departments.

 In an effort to more effectively use the resources of the department, the Memorial Hall was closed for rental in 2014.
-The space is being renovated for department use.
+The kitchen equipment was in need of replacement, and the expense to do so would exceed the income generated.
+The space has been renovated for department use, for training classes, meetings, record storage, and office space.